wolfieschew/wolfieschew/README.md

 # 🏄‍♂️ Howdy
 - 👋 Hi, I’m @wolfieschew -Chise
 - 👀 I’m interested in ...
 Programing World & Furry Fandom
 - 🌱 I’m currently learning ...
-HTML, CSS, Java Script and Python
+HTML, CSS, Java Script and Python FE and BE Language
 - 💞️ I’m looking to collaborate on ...
 Soon
 - 📫 How to reach me ...
 Soon